Gustavhlima/Desafio_LH_Data_Engineer/README.md

 Additionally, we used the Databricks extension in VSCode to facilitate connection and interaction with the platform.
 All activities were performed in a Windows + WSL environment.

 ## Infrastructure
-Infrastructure was created using Terraform.
-Configurations included:
+The infrastructure was created using Terraform.
+It includes:

-- Raw and stg catalogs and their respective schemas.
+- Raw and STG catalogs with their respective schemas.
-- Sensitive variable configuration in the `.env` file.
+- Configuration of sensitive variables in the `.env` file.
-- Connection to Databricks on Azure using a platform-generated token.
+- Connection to Databricks on Azure using a token generated on the platform.

-Key files include:

-- `main.tf`: Defines the resources to be created.
-- `variables.tf`: Defines the variables used in the project.
+Below is the architecture diagram for this project:

 ![Architecture Diagram](desafio_lh_arquitetura.drawio.png)